 2000 – today

 In the 2000 season, the club decided to return to one of its old logos, from 1961.
-As the main logo of the New York Giants, the lowercase letter “NY” returned.
-They updated the stylized dark blue color and red border.
-The leg of the letter “y,” extending to the side, looks the same as on the original logo.
+As the New York Giants’ main logo, the lowercase letter “NY” returned.
+They updated the stylized dark-blue color and the red border.
+The leg of the letter “y” extending to the side looks the same as in the original logo.

 Font and Colors

 Since 2000, the New York Giants have used a text emblem containing only two letters: “NY.”
-It demonstrates its patriotism and tribute to fashion, as logos containing the name of the city are popular in the sports field.
+It demonstrates its patriotism and is a tribute to fashion, as logos featuring the city’s name are popular on the sports field.

-The first club badge with the abbreviation “NY” appeared at the New York Giants back in 1961.
+The first club badge with the abbreviation “NY” appeared on the New York Giants back in 1961.
 It has transformed several times until the words “GIANTS” appeared on the emblem.
-After the revival, the combination of the letters “NY” acquired a thin red outline.
+After the revival, the “NY” combination acquired a thin red outline.
 This version is significantly different from the logos the team had before 1961.
 Early identity elements included a football player with a ball against the backdrop of New York skyscrapers or Yankee Stadium.

 The logo uses an individual font developed in 1961 specifically for the New York Giants.
 Both letters are lowercase and bold, with rounded sides and rectangular serifs.
 The lower horizontal stroke of “y” extends to the left and goes directly under “n.”